 Giving Back

-My passion in life is animals.
-Ever since I was super young I’ve had a fascination with all of life’s creatures, from extinct animals like my favorite dinosaur the Utahraptor to today’s endangered animals like the Gharial.
+Animals have always been my greatest passion.
+Ever since I was little, I’ve been fascinated by all kinds of creatures, from extinct species like my favorite dinosaur, the Utahraptor, to endangered animals today, like the Gharial.
 One very special animal in my life is my dog, Zara.
-We rescued her from a local no-kill animal shelter and she’s been such an important part of my love and understanding of animals.
+We rescued her from our local animal shelter, and she’s played a huge role in shaping my love and understanding of animals.

 In 2020, we donated $20,000 to Pets in need like Zara.